thomasboy2017/Winpatable-/SUPPORTED_APPLICATIONS.md

 ## Summary

 Winpatable now supports **55+ professional Windows applications** across 20+ categories, making it the most comprehensive Windows compatibility layer for Linux Mint and Ubuntu.
 Features include AI-powered compatibility analysis and intelligent installation recommendations.
+(AI massively speeds up development, making it to where you don't have to have extensive coding experience to devleop software.)

 ## Supported Applications by Category